flame-engine/flame/doc/flame/inputs/gesture_input.md

 ### widget

-The position where the event occurred relative to the `GameWidget` position and size , same as `localPosition` in Flutter's native events.
+The position where the event occurred relative to the `GameWidget` position and size, same as `localPosition` in Flutter's native events.

 ## Example